 Download our fact sheets for information about working safely:

-- Structures and Billboards near powerlines (PDF 1.4 mb)
+- Fire and high voltage powerlines safety (PDF 1.4 mb)

 - Trees and powerlines (PDF 1.8 mb)

 To order factsheets in industry packs, use our Brochure & sticker order form.

 Find out about powerline markers and how to increase the visibility of powerlines on your property.
 Marking powerlines is especially important when operating large machinery on your property.

 We offer training sessions to help your team work safely near overhead and underground powerlines.
 These sessions can be targeted for conferences, business groups, local councils or emergency services groups.
 Topics include exclusion zones, safety observer zones and how to safely operate plant and vehicles near powerlines.

 If you would like to book a session for your conference or staff, please email us and we'll contact you to discuss a suitable time.